Charity Trustees protected from whistleblowing detriment

 • any other relevant distinctions between the person and an employee or worker of the entity.

-The case was remitted to the Employment Tribunal to reconsider the issue, but the EAT gave a strong indication that in their view, charity trustees would be protected from whistleblowing detriment.
-However, it will be for the Employment Tribunal to apply this on the facts of this case.
+The case was remitted back to the Employment Tribunal to reconsider the issue, but the EAT gave a strong indication that in their view, charity trustees would be protected from whistleblowing detriment.

 Don’t assume a lack of entitlement: key takeaways

-Given the EAT’s guidance in this case, charities should no longer assume that their trustees will not be entitled to whistleblowing protection because they are unpaid.
-Instead, the position can be much more complex where trustees can be considered “analogous” to workers, for example, where they have wide-ranging responsibilities, a high likelihood of becoming aware of wrongdoing, and/or where trustees are particularly vulnerable as a result of making a disclosure (e.g. if speaking up could impact their career).
+Although this decision suggests that charity trustees will generally not be covered by whistleblowing protections, it should be noted that the remitted decision is a first instance decision and it is possible that a future tribunal may reach a different conclusion on different facts.
+Given the guidance in this case, charities should not automatically assume that their trustees will not be entitled to whistleblowing protection simply because they are unpaid.
+Instead, the position could be much more complex where trustees may be considered “analogous” to workers, for example, where trustees could be particularly vulnerable as a result of making a disclosure (e.g. if speaking up could impact their career).

-However, with that in mind, it remains unlikely that trustees will be able to claim the benefits of worker status where the parties did not intend to enter into a contractual relationship.
-The absence of remuneration to trustees is a significant factor in determining this and means that while trustees are likely to have whistleblowing protection going forward, it remains the case that they will not be able to claim worker benefits such as the national minimum wage and paid holiday.
+What is clear from this case is that trustees cannot claim the benefits of worker status where the parties did not intend to enter into a contractual relationship.
+The absence of remuneration to trustees is a significant factor in determining this and it remains the case that they will not be able to claim worker benefits such as the national minimum wage and paid holiday.

 Get in touch